 The Erotic Review, for instance, provides a service whereby a client seeking to engage with a sex worker for the first time has another sex worker vouch for him.
 While not perfect, these and other screening practices have made the work considerably safer for both buyers and sellers, thus ensuring more efficient matches.

 It seems, in general, that sex workers are safer despite engaging in more encounters thanks to the internet.
-Cunningham’s latest research (pdf), with DeAngelo and John Tripp of Baylor, examined the impact that Craigslist’s opening of its “erotic services” advertising section in certain cities had on violence against women.
+Cunningham’s latest research (pdf) examined the impact that Craigslist’s opening of its “erotic services” advertising section in certain cities had on violence against women.
 Craigslist offered these listings in different cities at different times, and the researchers used the variations to identify the causal effect that the platform had on homicides against women.

 They found that the availability of Craigslist’s erotic services led to a 1-17% reduction in homicides, and a modest decline in rape.
 They also found that Craiglist’s service was associated with a higher probability of escorts working independent of an agency and more “incalls,” in which a client travels to meet a sex worker.
 Furthermore, the probability a review contained the word “street” declined after erotic services opened in a city, suggesting that at least some of the increase in the online market came from prostitutes who formerly worked the streets shifting to soliciting indoors.
 The risks are profoundly lower for work arranged via online exchanges.